 We discuss weight in our write-up on The Issue of Weight

 Plug for rear rack on a bike

-Dismissing rack and panniers as being too heavy, on the grounds that a cr-mo racks weigh 738g might be a bit hasty.
+Dismissing rack and panniers as being too heavy on the grounds that a cr-mo rack weighs 738g might be a bit hasty.
 People wanting to sell bags might not say that though.
 The expandability of panniers is something you occasionally really appreciate.
 And the easy-on-easy-off aspect of panniers is good every day.
 So is the accessibility of your stuff.

-You can go anywhere in the world, in the better seasons for at least a month, with good rear panniers only 60% full.
+You can go anywhere in the world, in the better seasons for at least a month, with good rear panniers only 70% full.
+Room for the late afternoon shopping.
 Add a handlebar bag which you can also take on/off in a second.
-If you are on the road for over two months you would be adding a camping set-up most likely with one set of front bags being good for two people.
-In a lot of areas there are no suitable places to camp.
-The Airbnb system works, with little worry or cost.
-(Just back from Spain where Airbnb was costing AUD$60 a night and booking only 24 hours ahead).
-Then there are other options like Warm Showers.
+If you are on the road for over two months, you would be adding a camping set-up most likely with one set of front bags being good for two people.

 Calling travel on a bike bikepacking or bike touring is just terminology.
 You are a bike rider, and you are a traveller.